 AMY GOODMAN: You have been taking on the media in a big way.
 Talk about what media accountability means to you, a specific struggle that you’ve been involved with.

 MALKIA CYRIL: Well, in the Bay Area for the last three to four years, young people, people of color and other folks of conscience have been working hard to take on Clear Channel Corporation.
 In the Bay Area, like in, you know, areas around the country, Clear Channel owns more radio stations than it’s supposed to.
 It’s not accountable with how it operates those radio stations.
-And, in particular, in the Bay Area, it owns both the rightwing radio station and the hip-hop radio station.
-It’s reorganized community affairs, so that one community affairs director is responsible for both of those stations — in fact, for all twelve of the stations that Clear Channel owns in a very small region.
+And, in particular, in the Bay Area, it owns both the right-wing radio station and the hip-hop radio station.
+It’s reorganized community affairs, so that one community affairs director is responsible for both of those stations — in fact, for all 12 of the stations that Clear Channel owns in a very small region.

 So we’ve been working with community members, with organizers, with artists to really do three things.
-One is to increase the air-time that local artists get on the hip-hop radio station.
-Two is hold the rightwing radio station accountable for balance and for bias.
+One is to increase the air time that local artists get on the hip-hop radio station.
+Two is hold the right-wing radio station accountable for balance and for bias.
 And then, three is really to push Clear Channel decision makers to really reorganize community affairs, so that it’s representative and it’s responsive to the community.

 MALKIA CYRIL: Yes.

-JUAN GONZALEZ: — when there’s a limit of eight — isn’t there? — by the FCC?
+JUAN GONZALEZ: When there’s a limit of eight, isn’t there?
+By the FCC?

 MALKIA CYRIL: Yes, there is, but in the Bay Area, there’s a small loophole, where Clear Channel does not consider San Jose part of the Bay Area.
 So —